kvasdopil/ui-gen/README.md

 - 🎯 **Multiple Screens**: Create and manage multiple UI screens simultaneously
 - ➕ **New Screen Creation**: Click anywhere on empty space to create a new screen at that location
 - 📍 **Positioned Screens**: Each screen is positioned absolutely at its creation location
+- 💾 **Persistent Storage**: All screens, conversations, and generated content are automatically saved to IndexedDB
 - 🔍 **Pan & Zoom Viewport**: Press and drag to pan and scroll to zoom (10% to 100%) the viewport
 - 🖱️ **Selectable Screens**: Click any screen to select it, center it, and zoom to 100%
 - 🎨 **Visual Selection**: Selected screens display a 2px blue border